-- (2) An aviation security screener, supervisor, instructor or inspector who operates without a valid authorization or certificate from the Authority commits an offence and shall be liable, upon conviction, to a fine not exceeding one hundred thousand shillings or to imprisonment for a term not exceeding three months, or to both. - 65.
-(1) An operator or organization who utilizes the services of an aviation security screener, supervisor, instructor or inspector without a valid certificate or authorization from the Authority, commits an offence, and shall be liable, upon conviction, to a fine not exceeding five hundred thousand shillings or to imprisonment for a term not exceeding six months, or to both.
+(3) An operator or organization who utilizes the services of an aviation security officer without conducting necessary background checks including requiring a valid police clearance certificate, commits an offence, and shall be liable, upon conviction, to a fine not exceeding five hundred thousand shillings or to a term of imprisonment not exceeding six months, or to both.

+66. (1) An airport operator who fails to involve security stakeholders and submit plans before renovation or expansion works as provided under regulation 34, commits an offence and shall be liable, upon conviction, to a fine not exceeding one million shillings or to imprisonment for a term not exceeding one year, or to both.